geopm/geopm/service/docs/source/geopm_agent_gpu_activity.7.rst

 0.5 biases the agent towards lower frequencies by reducing the ``Fmax`` value provided by the policy.
 In the extreme case (``phi`` of 1.0) ``Fmax`` will be lowered to ``Fe``.

-For NVIDIA based systems the GPUActivityAgent should be used with DCGM settings of ``DCGM::FIELD_UPDATE_RATE`` = 100 ms, ``DCGM::MAX_STORAGE_TIME`` = 1 s, and ``DCGM::MAX_SAMPLES``
+For NVIDIA based systems the agent should be used with DCGM settings of ``DCGM::FIELD_UPDATE_RATE`` = 100 ms, ``DCGM::MAX_STORAGE_TIME`` = 1 s, and ``DCGM::MAX_SAMPLES``
 = 100.
 While the DCGM documentation indicates that users should generally query no faster than 100 ms, the interface allows for setting the polling rate in the